Unity Center to Open New Withdrawal Management Service in Spring of 2024

 The service will help stabilize those suffering from acute intoxication so they may transition to an addiction treatment program.

-Unity Center for Behavioral Health is expanding its psychiatric emergency services department to provide withdrawal management services starting in spring of 2024.
-It will serve those suffering from acute intoxication and provide drop-off access to emergency responders and police.
+Unity Center for Behavioral Health is expanding its psychiatric emergency services department to provide emergency substance use disorder services starting this summer.
+Construction began in December for the new service, which will serve those suffering from acute intoxication and provide drop-off access to emergency responders and police.

 In 2019, the sobering center run by Central City Concern closed, leaving a critical gap in services.
 The center’s care model was based on alcohol detoxification, which while still needed, is not currently as urgent in our community as methamphetamine and fentanyl withdrawal management and care.
 The center closed in part due to safety concerns.